 The Regional Integrated Transportation Information System, or RITIS, is an automated data sharing, dissemination, and archiving system that includes many performance measures, dashboards, and visual analytics tools that can be used to gain situational awareness, measure system performance, and communicate information between agencies and the general public.
 ODOT signed an agreement with the University of Maryland to access RITIS, beginning on May 1, 2020.
 The RITIS platform incorporates INRIX probe speed data from 2016 through the present day for all public roads in Oregon and Clark County, Washington.

 How to get access to RITIS

-Under ODOT's agreement, not only are RITIS user accounts available to all ODOT employees, but they are available to any public agency in the State of Oregon, or any consultant or university staff performing work for a public agency in the State of Oregon - free of charge.
-Non-ODOT accounts will require the organization to sign an INRIX data use agreement to set up a new account for that organization.
+Under ODOT's current agreement, RITIS is available to all ODOT employees, State of Oregon public agencies, and consultant or university staff performing work for a public agency in the State of Oregon - free of charge.
+Non-ODOT RITIS accounts require an organization to sign an INRIX data use agreement in order to establish a new account for that organization.

 Sign up anytime